StarmanW/GBBMS/readme.md

 - Tested on browser: [Mozilla Firefox version 59.0.2 (64-bit)](https://www.mozilla.org/en-US/firefox/new/)
 - Tested screen resolution: Full HD 1920x1080 60Hz and mobile resolution 414x736

-It is highly recommended that user should fulfill the requirements above in order to fully deploy the application.
+It is highly recommended that user should fulfil the requirements above in order to fully deploy the application.
 In addition, user’s browser should have javascript enabled in order for certain features to fully operate.

 While the tested screen resolution are 1920x1080 and 414x736, the webpages are designed to be responsive on majority